 The downside of cost leadership strategy is that competitors will enter the market (new entrants) when old cost structures are replaced by more efficient structures (ex.
 Southwest Airlines).
 The existing business may be stuck at old cost rates (such as fuel) where new entrants have the benefit of lower rates.

-The Differentiation Strategy
+How is Differentiation Strategy Used?

 Differentiation is the strategic tactic of separating your produce or service from others in the industry.
 Unlike cost leaders, differentiation strategy focuses on the value proposition to customers.
 That is, the product or service has some unique character or feature that differentiates it from other competitors where the value proposition is greater to certain customers.
 Examples of differentiation sub-strategies include:

 - Product performance (Speed, strength, etc.)

 - Quality of how the product is made.

 - Functionality (e.g., ease of use, features, etc.)

 - Support for Customer (Warranty, Guarantee, Customer Service)

 - To employ this strategy a business will have to find unique qualities about its product or service that can set it apart from other products or services in the market.
 This requires an in-depth understanding of ones own product, as well as an understanding of all of the available products in the market.